osirislab/ctf101/docs/forensics/what-is-stegonagraphy.md

-# Stegonagraphy
+# Steganography

-Stegonagraphy is the practice of hiding data in plain sight.
-Stegonagraphy is often embedded in images or audio.
+Steganography is the practice of hiding data in plain sight.
+Steganography is often embedded in images or audio.

 You could send a picture of a cat to a friend and hide text inside.
 Looking at the image, there’s nothing to make anyone think there’s a message hidden inside it.